How digital can help those experiencing loneliness

 2. Providing connection for those who didn’t have it to begin with

-Mable hadn’t seen her daughter for 25 years as she had moved to Australia.
-Mable is 91 and was advised by the government to shield so was cut off from the outside world.
+Florence hadn’t seen her daughter for 25 years as she had moved to Australia.
+Florence is 91 and was advised by the government to shield so was cut off from the outside world.
 But then, with a bit of free kit and a friendly face to help her learn a new skill and now she is talking to her daughter again, ‘feeling much better’ and has even met her grandson (online of course!).

 Some heroes don’t wear capes, but they do run knit-and-natter sessions